 To perform a precise rotation of an object.
 Tap the green Rotation Node at the top of the bounding box surrounding the object you wish to Rotate.
 This will invoke a numeric keypad that allows you to enter the exact angle you wish to rotate your object by.

 To rotate the object to the left, enter the degrees you wish to rotate expressed as a positive number.
 To rotate the object to the right, enter the degrees you wish to rotate expressed as a negative number.

 Note: Because you are rotating by degrees you can enter decimals.

 These natural gestures make Transforming your content quick and intuitive.

 Drag anywhere inside or outside of the bounding box to move your content around.

-Pinch anywhere within the bounding box to quickly scale your content up or down, keeping the ratio uniform.
+Pinch anywhere within the bounding box to scale your content up or down.
+This will keep the ratio uniform.